evaneschneider/site/_posts/2015-10-7-PPM-tests.markdown

 Figure 3b: PPMc, exact solver, dual energy, sampled e
 <img src="{{ site.url }}assets/images/PPMC_exact_M800_se.png">

-This certainly helps, but I'm not sure it would work in a scenario where dual enrgy is actually needed.
+This certainly helps, but I'm not sure it would work in a scenario where dual energy is actually needed.